ezesundayeze/olamma/readme.md

 ## Using the Middleware

 The errorHandler function should be used as middleware in your Express application to handle errors.
-It takes four parameters: err, req, res, and next.
 Here's an example of how to use it:

 ```js
 app.use(errorHandler);